bigchem/synthesis/README.md

 For the latter set we remove reactions, which contained no products or just single ions as reactants (e.g., US08163899B2,>>[OH2:11], US06048982,CC(=O)OCCCCC[I:22]>>[I-:22], US07425593B2,>>[K:12], US08114877B2,CC[I:13]>>[I-:13]).
 We also eliminated reactions where reactants had less than five atoms in total, since these were likely to be incorrect reactions.

-The modified training and test set are uspto_trainT.csv uspto_testT.csv
+The modified training and test sets are uspto_trainT.csv uspto_testT.csv